molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 2. Select the "cities" entity via the entity select dropdown.
 3. The entity view modal is opened when you click on the ![View entity report button](images/reports/view-entityreport-button.png?raw=true, "Entity view") button".
 4. The default view will be: ![View entity report default](images/reports/default-entityreport-view.png?raw=true, "Entity view")
-5. Lets upload our own template.
+5. Let's upload our own template.
 	a.
 Go to the data explorer and select the FreemarkerTemplate entity.
 	b.
 Click on the ![add](images/add.png?raw=true, "add") button.
 In the modal you fill in:
 		* Name: view-entityreport-specific-root_hospital_cities.ftl (view-entityreport-specific-\<Full entity name>.ftl)